AtqiyaHaydar/AtqiyaHaydar/README.md

 ###

 <p align="left">A software engineer and UI/UX designer with 2+ years of experience in both fields.
 Known for the ability to develop excellent websites with captivating designs.
-Adaptable and collaborative.</p>
+Adaptable and collaborative. </p>
+<p align="left">Currently serving as: </p>
+- Developer Intern @ Purple Foxes (Remote from Italy)
+- Chief Operating Officer @ KSEP ITB
+- Chief Technology Officer @ Anmategra KM ITB

 ###